ebanigogia/dollar_bot/docs/category_view.md

 1. run:
 This function is designed to respond to a user's message in a Telegram bot.
 It does the following:
+It calls helper.read_json(), which presumably reads data from a JSON file.
+This action may be related to loading or updating data related to spending categories.
+It creates a one-time reply keyboard markup using types.ReplyKeyboardMarkup with a row width of 2.
+This markup is used to create response options for the user.
+It retrieves the chat_id from the message object.
+This is necessary to know where to send the response.
+It calls helper.getSpendCategories() to get a list of spending categories from the helper module

 # How to run this feature?